shravanychandhanaa/GyaanKosh---A-Kubernetes-and-Docker-based-Library-Management-System/README.md

 ## **Learnings from LST and SST**

 <!-- add your experiences over here -->
-> _This is a placeholder.
-Replace the text below with your personal learning from LST and SST sessions summary._
-LST and SST sessions helped me....
+> The LST and SST sessions at Skill India Institute helped me grow personally, professionally, and socially.
+Through life skills, yoga, and job-search sessions, I learned self-discipline, stress management, communication, and career preparedness.
+The social service activities such as tree plantation and helping elderly people made me more responsible, empathetic, and socially aware.
+Overall, these sessions helped me build confidence, maintain a balanced lifestyle, and understand the importance of contributing positively to society.
 ---

 ## **Community Services**